 FANS 1/A Installation

-As a leader in private aviation, Clay Lacy Aviation developed a FAA approved Supplemental Type Certificate (STC) for FANS 1/A installation on the Gulfstream GIV, GIV-SP; as well as the Challenger 601-3A, 601-3AER and 601-3R type aircraft.
-An amendment for the GV is currently under review.
-“Our FANS program is designed to provide Gulfstream owners the most cost-effective and convenient solution…to meet current and future worldwide mandates,” says Jim Lauer, the company’s Director of Avionics.
+As a leader in private aviation, Clay Lacy Aviation developed a FAA approved Supplemental Type Certificate (STC) for FANS 1/A installation on the Gulfstream GIV, GIV-SP and GV; as well as the Challenger 601-3A, 601-3AER and 601-3R type aircraft.
+“Our FANS program is designed to provide Gulfstream owners the most cost-effective and convenient solution…to meet current and future worldwide mandates,” says Eddy Diaz, the company’s Avionics Manager.

 The FAA STC approval for FANS 1/A+, CPDLC, ADS-C, and ADS-B; including a provisioning for Link2000+ solution, essential for European air travel, is handled at Clay Lacy Aviation’s Los Angeles location.
 Aircraft owners may also go to any Universal Aviation Authorized Dealer.
 The necessary upgrades in avionics equipment will vary based on aircraft model, current avionics, and present aircraft systems; as well as intended destinations and a variety of other factors.